Transjakarta Corridor 13: Further developments

 On 10 November 2017, about three months after the inauguration of the corridor, Kebayoran Lama and Seskoal BRT stations were opened to the public.
 This was later followed by four other stations in 2018; namely Swadarma and JORR on 1 March, and Rawa Barat and Velbak on 7 July.

 On 9–10 April 2018, a trial was conducted to extend the operational time for Corridor 13 and all of its cross-corridor routes until 22.00.
 Due to the incomplete lighting installation along the elevated route, buses that pass through it at night received lighting assistance from a car guiding in front of them.
 On 11 April 2018, Corridor 13 officially operates until 22.00.

 On 12 November 2018, the CBD Ciledug BRT station was officially opened.
 The extension to CBD Ciledug was slated to enhance the connectivity of public transport in the Greater Jakarta area.

 From November 2018 until December 2021, CSW was the only station that was not operating since the opening of Corridor 13, due to of its unfriendly access.
 In 2020, the Jakarta provincial government started the construction of an interchange building and circular skybridge that connects the CSW BRT station itself with the ASEAN MRT station.
-The CSW integrated building was opened 22 December 2021, which included new stations for Corridor 1 built at-grade but part of the integrated building, ASEAN and Kejaksaan Agung stations, plus a new integrated bus stop for non-BRT routes named CSW 2.
-In response, the route 13A (Ciledug – Blok M) was deactivated and now passengers are advised to transfer to or from Corridor 1 at the CSW-ASEAN TOD.
+The CSW integrated building was opened 22 December 2021, which included new stations for Corridor 1 built at-grade but part of the integrated building named ASEAN and Kejaksaan Agung stations, plus a new integrated bus stop for non-BRT routes named CSW 2.
+In response, route 13A (Ciledug – Blok M) was deactivated and now passengers are advised to transfer to or from Corridor 1 at the CSW-ASEAN TOD.

 In March 2022, the construction of a pedestrian skywalk in Kebayoran Lama was carried out to connect Corridor 13 at the Velbak BRT station as a transit point to Corridor 8 at the Pasar Kebayoran Lama (now Kebayoran) BRT station, as well as to integrate with Kebayoran railway station which serves the Rangkasbitung Line.
 As a follow-up to the construction of the Kebayoran Lama skywalk, the Velbak BRT station was closed on 29 August 2022 and passengers were diverted to use Kebayoran Lama and Mayestik BRT stations during the closure until it was reopened on 24 December 2022.
 The Kebayoran Lama skywalk underwent a public trial on 21–24 January 2023, and was inaugurated by the Acting Governor of Jakarta, Heru Budi Hartono on 27 January.